tagmeagain/LLM_Evaluation_openai/README.md

 A comprehensive evaluation framework for comparing base GPT models with fine-tuned versions using advanced, multi-dimensional metrics suitable for CXO presentations.

+## 🎯 Two Powerful Frameworks in One

+This repository includes **two complementary evaluation approaches**:

+1. **Custom Framework** (`model_evaluator.py`) - Advanced metrics with statistical validation and CXO visualizations
+2. **DeepEval Integration** (`deepeval_conversational.py`) - Industry-standard framework with 14+ metrics and Confident AI dashboard

+Choose the approach that fits your needs, or use both for comprehensive evaluation!

 ## 📊 Overview

 This framework provides **10+ advanced metrics** across 4 key categories to scientifically evaluate and compare model performance: